 Introduce kids to safe browsing by training them

 Build healthy surfing habits by sitting down with your kids and sharing their online experience.
 Much like a driving coach, you’ll be able to provide pointers and explore their curiosity together.
 Instead of disengaging when they go online, focus with them and help them to explore safely.
 After you’ve got a feel for how they’re going to operate independently, allow them to surf solo for brief periods of time — but stay close and stay informed.

 Set time and URL limits

-Much like exploring a map and discussing areas that are too far away or too unsafe to go without a parent, define online boundaries for your kids in terms they’ll understand.
+Much like exploring a map and discussing areas that are too far away or too unsafe to go without a responsible adult, define online boundaries for your kids in terms they’ll understand.
 If they venture into a questionable area, use that again as an opportunity to connect and review the basics.
 Continue to monitor their use by setting rules on when and how long they’re allowed to spend time with their screens.
 This way they’ll learn the importance of moderation and develop interests in other things too.

 Print out a list of rules that kids need to follow when online

 Helping kids to understand your rules should be a key part of your instruction.
 Make sure they stick to your guidelines in order to foster a safer online experience.
 Here are some rules and guidelines to consider: